axonivy/dev.axonivy.com/src/app/pages/news/13.2/05-portal.md

 ## Portal {#portal}

-Discover the next evolution of Portal and unlock deeper insights, smoother navigation, and smarter process handling.
-Portal 13.2 brings powerful analytics, enhanced accessibility and more flexible processes, all designed to help you work faster, clearer and more confidently.
+Portal 13.2 introduces faster navigation, stronger analytics and more flexible process handling.
+Improved accessibility, new statistics features and Side Step Processes make daily work smoother, clearer and more efficient.

 - **Statistics**: With the Portal Statistics Widget Configurator, you can create meaningful insights into your process and business data in just a few clicks.
+  - Condition-based coloring for instant KPI visibility
+  - KPI-based charts using custom fields for tailored analysis
+  - Drill-down from charts directly to tasks and cases
+  - Preconfigured sample dashboards for fast setup

-- **Accessibility**: Portal 13.2 delivers a significantly more accessible experience across the entire application.
-Improved focus order, smoother keyboard navigation, refined ARIA landmarks and stronger screen reader compatibility ensure that every user can navigate and operate Portal effortlessly.
+- **Accessibility**: Improved focus order, enhanced keyboard navigation, optimized ARIA landmarks and better screen reader compatibility.
+Stronger contrasts, consistent labels and complete alt-text support ensure a modern, WCAG-aligned experience.

+- **Side Step Process**: Pause or branch from an active workflow without interrupting the main case.
+Perfect for clarifications, additional information requests or parallel sub-processes.
+Fully multilingual and ready for global teams.

-- **Static Pages**: Static Pages allow teams to add their own custom information pages directly into the Portal navigation.
-Whether it is a help page, a simple info screen or internal documentation, developers can create fully styled pages that blend seamlessly into the Portal layout.
+- **Static Pages**: Add custom info or help pages directly into the Portal navigation.
+Fully styled, localizable, permission-controlled and seamlessly integrated into the Portal layout.

 **And more**

-- Improved stability for statistics when browser tabs are inactive.
+- Improved stability for inactive browser tabs
-- Fixes for multilingual inconsistencies across widgets and lists.
+- Fixes for multilingual inconsistencies
-- Better handling of shortcuts when focusing info widgets.
+- Better shortcut handling in info widgets
-- More robust user menu and filter behavior.
+- More robust user menu and filters
-- Enhanced loading performance for larger UI elements.
+- Faster loading for large UI elements
-- Resolved issues with case detail visibility for destroyed cases.
+- Improved case detail handling
-- Safer handling of streamed content and file deletion workflows.
+- Safer streamed content and file deletion workflows

 <div class="short-links">
     <a href="https://market.axonivy.com/market-cache/portal/portal-guide/13.2.0-m284/doc/en/portal-user-guide/statistic-chart/index.html"